 In September 2019, millions of protesters across the globe walked out of their classrooms and workplaces and took to the streets to demand that governments take concrete action to avert catastrophic climate change.
 Participants in the global climate strike demanded that international leaders step up environmental regulations, end government subsidies for the fossil fuel industry, and invest in the infrastructure necessary to rapidly transition to 100% renewable energy.
 Months later, citizens continue to take to the streets in support of environmental sustainability worldwide.

 Global warming and pollution are often portrayed as issues that fall squarely on the backs of individual consumers.
 But proenvironmental protesters argue that it’s difficult, if not impossible, to go green when renewable energy options, reliable public transportation, and environmentally friendly product alternatives can be difficult to find — and often difficult to afford even when they are available.

-On the surface, protesting in support of systemic change and altering your personal consumption habits by choosing to choosing to take the bus or investing in a reusable shopping bag may all appear to fall under the umbrella of “environmentalism.”
+On the surface, protesting in support of systemic change and altering your personal consumption habits by choosing to take the bus or investing in a reusable shopping bag may all appear to fall under the umbrella of “environmentalism.”
 In the realm of psychological science, however, the factors that motivate people to engage in proenvironmental consumption in their personal lives and to take political action in society at large have been found to differ significantly.